therealseeds/seeds-sdk-ios/README.md

 }
 ```

-### Optional: Add Seeds branding to your in-app store
+## Optional: Add Seeds branding to your in-app store

-In addition to interstitials, you can make Seeds more visible in your app by adding the Seeds logo next to your promoted in-app purchase items.
-Contact us with the website chat (or at [team@playseeds.com](mailto:team@playseeds.com)) to discuss what kind of branding is best for your app!
+In addition to boosting your revenue using the Seeds interstitials, you can increase profits by adding the Seeds logo to the appropriate in-app purchase items within your marketplace.
+If you’d like to try this, please contact us via the website chat.
+We’re more than happy to help!

-### Switch to Production Environment App Key and launch your app update!
+### Switch to the Production Environment App Key

-Before you will publish the app update, use Production Environment App Key instead of the one for Test Environment in Seeds initialization.
-After that you are good to go!
+Before publishing your app update, please switch from using the Test Environment App Key to the Production Environment App Key.
+If needed, you can find both keys in your [Dashboard](https://developers.playseeds.com/index.html).

+### Add Your Social Good Transfer Information

+Visit [this link](https://developers.playseeds.com/) and click on the Social Good Transfer tab on the left menu to input the credit card information for your future social good transfers!

+### Finally, Submit Your App Update to the Store!

+Now you’re all set to make as much as 30% more money while simultaneously helping folks in need around the world.
+You are amazing!
+Thank you!

-## Solutions to integration problems
+## Solutions to common integration problems

-#### App is crashing after initializing Seeds
+### Why is my app crashing after initializing Seeds?

-All Seeds methods must be run in the main thread, and probably some of your methods where you call Seeds is on background thread.
-You can fix this easily by adding Seeds method calls to the dispatch queue of main thread:
+All Seeds methods must be run in the main thread.
+If your app is crashing, please confirm that no Seeds methods are on the background thread, as this is a likely cause.
+If needed, you can easily fix this by adding Seeds method calls to the dispatch queue of the main thread:

 ```objective-c
 dispatch_async(dispatch_get_main_queue(), ^{ [Seeds calls here] });
 ```

-#### The interstitial doesn't show up
+### Why isn’t the interstitial showing up?

-- Check that the campaign name is correct
+- Check that the campaign name is correct at the [Dashboard](https://developers.playseeds.com/index.html).
-- Check in interstitialDidLoad that preloading the interstitial has been successful
+- Confirm in interstitialDidLoad that the interstitial preload was successful
-- Check that when calling showWithId you are a parent view that is visible and takes the full screen
+- If you’re still having trouble, try making sure that when calling showWithId you are in a parent view that is visible and takes up the full screen

-#### I'm experiencing some other problem

-Feel free to contact us [team@playseeds.com](mailto:team@playseeds.com)!
+### Ahhh, I'm experiencing another problem.
+Please help!

+Please reach out via the [website](http://www.playseeds.com/#social-good) chat, and we’ll be happy to quickly assist.

 ## License

 MIT License

 Copyright (c) 2017 Seeds

+Copyright (c) 2012, 2013 Countly

-Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
-in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-copies of the Software, and to permit persons to whom the Software is
-furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all
-copies or substantial portions of the Software.
+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
-AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-SOFTWARE.